seekayel/kamlasater.com/blog/2024-06-27-ai-engineer-conference-thoughts/index.md

   > Use tools in preference to unskilled help to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you've finished using them.

 I feel that I need to build out my commandline tooling/facility with llms and the text/prompt piping.
 One tool that I've found useful so far is [llm (cli for calling llms)](https://github.com/simonw/llm).
 Another technic is to slurp all the sub-files in a directory into the context and submit those as part of the prompt (hat tip to [Manuel Odendahl](https://github.com/wesen)).

+## LLMs assume the have the information needed to solve the problem

+Inherently how they are trained, LLMs assume they have the context needed to predict the next token.
+This means they have no reasoning layer to determine if they have been given a task that would be best solved by first acquiring more information.